 What is ADA website compliance?

-ADA website compliance refers to the process of making a website accessible to the disability community.
+ADA website compliance refers to the process of making a website accessible and inclusive to the disability communities.
 All website visitors, regardless of ability, should be able to perceive, understand, navigate, and interact with a website.

 To ensure their website is ADA-compliant, businesses need to follow the technical guidelines laid out by the Web Content Accessibility Guidelines (WCAG).